27 Participants Needed

 The trial information does not specify whether you need to stop taking your current medications.
 It seems focused on imaging and surgery, so it's best to ask the study team for guidance.

-What safety data exists for 3D technology in head and neck surgery?
+What prior data suggests that this 3D technology is safe for head and neck surgery?

-Is 3D technology a promising treatment for head and neck surgery?
+What evidence suggests that this 3D technology is effective for head and neck surgery?

 SP